awsdocs/amazon-workspaces-administration-guide/doc_source/update-dns-server.md

 1. Proceed to [Step 2](#update-dns-active-directory), and update your DNS server settings in Active Directory to replace `OldIP1` with `NewIP1`\.

-### Update the DNS Server Settings for Linux WorkSpaces<a name="update-registry-dns-linux"></a>
+### Update the DNS server settings for Linux WorkSpaces<a name="update-registry-dns-linux"></a>

 If you have more than one Linux WorkSpace, we recommend that you use a configuration management solution to distribute and enforce policy\.
-For example, you can use [AWS Opsworks for Chef Automate](https://aws.amazon.com/opsworks/chefautomate/), [AWS OpsWorks for Puppet Enterprise](https://aws.amazon.com/opsworks/puppetenterprise/), or [Ansible](https://www.ansible.com/)\.
+For example, you can use [AWS OpsWorks for Chef Automate](https://aws.amazon.com/opsworks/chefautomate/), [AWS OpsWorks for Puppet Enterprise](https://aws.amazon.com/opsworks/puppetenterprise/), or [Ansible](https://www.ansible.com/)\.

 **To update the DNS server settings on a Linux WorkSpace**